gorse-io/gorse/README.md

 `gorse` is a recommender system engine implemented by the go programming language provide

-- Algorithm: Predict ratings based on collaborate filtering.
+- **Algorithm**: Predict ratings based on collaborate filtering.
 Including matrix factorization and neighborhood-based method.
-- Data: Load data from the built-in dataset or file.
+- **Data**: Load data from the built-in dataset or file.
 Split data to train set and test set.
-- Evaluator: Evaluate models by cross-validation using RMSE or MAE.
+- **Evaluator**: Evaluate models by cross-validation using RMSE or MAE.

 ## Installation